Eunovo/ProjectJumga/README.md

 - Kenya
 - United Kingdom

-Jumga operates in US Dollars but it can pay sellers, riders in its target countries and accept payments from its target countries using Flutterwave.
+Jumga performs transactions in US Dollars but it can pay sellers, riders in its target countries and accept payments from its target countries using Flutterwave.

 **[The PaymentService file](https://github.com/Eunovo/ProjectJumga/blob/main/server/src/services/payment/PaymentService.ts) houses all the Flutterwave related logic.**